hoanhan101/hchord/README.md

 # Chord by Nidesh and Hoanh

-There are 2 versions: ChordLocal and ChordServer.
+There are 3 versions: ChordLocal, ChordServer and ChordServer (alt.).
 Details are provided below.

 ## ChordLocal
 ChordLocal has the main Chord logic and can be used locally, which makes it easy for testing.